tramcar/tramcar/README.md

 That's it!
 With those steps completed, you can now browse
 <http://localhost:8000> to create a new company, and then post a job with that
 newly created company.

+(If deploying with a non-localhost domain, replace `localhost` above with the domain you are using)

 ## Job Expiration